GWR 2884 Class: Oil firing

 Between 1945 and 1947, coal shortages caused GWR to experiment with oil fired 2800 locomotives.
 Eight of the 2884 class were converted and renumbered from 4850.
 The experiment, encouraged by the government was abandoned in 1948 once the extra maintenance costs were calculated and the bill had arrived for the imported oil.

 1948 Locomotive Exchange Trials

-The year 1948 also saw one of the 2884 class, No.3803 (now preserved), emerge remarkably successfully from the 1948 Locomotive Exchange Trials against more modern engines including the LMS 8F and the WD Austerity 2-8-0 and WD Austerity 2-10-0.
-It took the appearance in 1954 of the British Railways BR standard class 9F 2-10-0 to displace the 2800s from their main role of mineral haulage.
+The year 1948 also saw one of the 2884 class, No.3803 (now preserved), emerge remarkably successfully from the 1948 Locomotive Exchange Trials against more modern engines including the LMS Stanier Class 8F and the WD Austerity 2-8-0 and WD Austerity 2-10-0.
+It took the appearance in 1954 of the British Railways BR Standard Class 9F 2-10-0 to displace the 2800s from their main role of mineral haulage.
 Nevertheless, there was still work for them right up to the end of steam on the Western region in 1965.
 Six decades of service testify to the fundamental excellence of Churchward's original conception.